Hi! I'm Justin.

-Before starting my PhD, I was a Senior Associate with Avalere Health in its Reimbursement and Market Access practice where I helped life science companies, patient advocates, and charitable foundations solve coverage, coding, payment, and patient access problems facing drugs, biologics, and medical devices.
-In particular, I helped develop optimal product launch strategies, tactical product lifecycle management analyses, and analytic models to make use of big data to support business decisions.
+Before starting my PhD, I worked as a Senior Associate at Avalere Health's Reimbursement and Market Access practice where I helped Fortune 500 life science companies, patient advocates, and charitable foundations solve coverage, coding, payment, and patient access problems facing drugs, biologicals, and medical devices.
+In particular, I helped develop tailored product launch strategies, tactical product lifecycle management, and data analytic models to support business decisions.

-In my spare time, I serve as Treasurer for the Wolfson College Students' Association, as a coxswain for the Wolfson College Boat Club, and as Theatre Editor for The Tab Cambridge.
-I also enjoy modern art, kayaking, and photography.
+In my spare time, I serve as Treasurer for the Wolfson College Students' Association, as a coxswain for the Wolfson College Boat Club, as a theatre reviewer for The Tab Cambridge, and as a researcher for Polygeia.
+I also enjoy modern art, European history, and independent cinema.